tbook-dev/incentive-layer-docs/wise-score.md

 </div>

 This address scored 196,000 for Wealth, interacting with a relatively high variety of contracts and protocols.
 However, this address lags on social, currently scoring only 6,000.
 To effectively improve the WISE score, this user could focus on increasing the contribution in incentive campaigns.
 The 132,000 points this address obtained in the Identity dimension mainly come from proof of holding Ethereum Address and Twitter Profiles.
 Although this address did not receive previous airdrops from TON, it could improve its Engagement dimension score by verifying credentials in TBook incentive campaigns.

+## When WISE Score Leaderboard update?
+WISE Score Leaderboard updates every 10 minutes.
+Once users generating their WISE Score, they will view their ranking in the next leaderboard update.

 ## Summary